 jobs can be tied to specific locations but

-Requests are work requests made by customers new or old who are looking to get some services rendered to them.
+Request is a work request made by customers who are looking to get some services provided to them.
 It has fields for

 end_date for assessment and a boolean for whether or not an assessment is required.
 It also has a field for team members (users) assigned to do the assessment.

-Quotes are usually (but not necessarily) follows-ups of work requests above.
-In addition to other self explanatory fields it has the
+Quote usually (but not necessarily) follows up work requests.
+In addition to other self-explanatory fields, it has the

-job_converts field which is a list of jobs which are based off of the quote in question, a
+job_converts field, which is a list of jobs based on the quote in question, a

-change_requests field which is a list changes requested by the customers, and
+change_requests field which is a list of changes requested by the customers, and

-charge_group which handles the list of items/products/services to be billed for and related figures.
+charge_group that handles the list of items/products/services to bill the customer.

 schedules which are of type visit.
 They are specific to jobs and are created using API workflows.

-visits_count: This is an integer that stores the number of visits above.
-During creation of the job this number is set even before all the visits are created in the back-end.
+visits_count: an integer that stores the number of visits.
+On job creation, this number is set even before all the visits are created in the back-end.
 This helps in UX such that a "loading state" is displayed where the repeating group of visits should be indicating that they are currently being created.

-recurring_duration_mode: This can be either week or month.
-The value determines which API workflow is used to create the visits in the backend as can be seeing in the workflow for creating a new job.
+recurring_duration_mode: can be either week or month.
+The value determines which API workflow is used to create the visits in the backend as can be seen in the workflow for creating a new job.

-recurring_duration: This is a number which determines how many weeks or months the job would last for.
+recurring_duration: is a number that determines how many weeks or months the job lasts.

 recurring_duration divided by